 Katherine Fleming- Provost, New York University

 William M. Lewis, Jr.- Managing Director & Co-Chairman of Investment Banking, Lazard & Co., Ltd.

-Frances Lucerna- Co-Founder and Executive Director, Executive Director of El Puente
+Frances Lucerna- Co-Founder and Executive Director, El Puente

 James Merriman- Chief Executive Officer, New York City Charter School Center